 Pinterest (PINS) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from PINS as it approaches its next earnings report date.
+Investors will be hoping for strength from PINS as it approaches its next earnings release, which is expected to be July 31, 2020.
 In that report, analysts expect PINS to post earnings of -$0.15 per share.
 This would mark a year-over-year decline of 150%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $248.43 million, down 4.91% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $250.40 million, down 4.15% from the year-ago period.

-Any recent changes to analyst estimates for PINS should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for PINS.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-PINS is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+PINS is currently sporting a Zacks Rank of #3 (Hold).

 Click to get this free report